MonashSmartStructures/ospgrillage/_sources/rst/Module description.rst.txt

     Figure 1: Grillage model creation flow chart

-In general, there are three main steps to create a grillage model with *ospgrillage*:
+In general, there are three steps to create a grillage model with *ospgrillage*:

 #.
 Creating elements of a grillage model i.e. members.
 #.
 Creating the grillage model instance (the nodes and mesh).